atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 **Biased Decoding**

 To restrict the decoding such that it only ever chooses tokens from the input sequence or corrective token set, this project applies a binary mask to the model's logits prior to extracting the prediction to be fed into the next time step.

-This mask is constructed such that:
+This is done by constructing a mask:
 {% highlight python %}
-mask[i] == 1.0 if (i in input or corrective_tokens) else 0.0
+mask[i] == 1.0 if i in (input or corrective_tokens) else 0.0
 {% endhighlight %}

+and then using it during decoding in the following manner:
+{% highlight python %}
+token_probs = tf.softmax(logits)
+biased_token_probs = tf.mul(token_probs, mask)
+decoded_token = math_ops.argmax(biased_token_probs, 1)
+{% endhighlight %}

-Since this mask is applied to the result of a softmax transformation (which guarantees all outputs are non-negative), we can be sure that only input or corrective tokens are ever selected.
+Since this mask is applied to the result of a softmax transformation (which guarantees all outputs are positive), we can be sure that only input or corrective tokens are ever selected.

 Note that this logic is not used during training, as this would only serve to hide potentially useful signal from the model.